sheroz/ponci/README.md

 * scaling
   * support for consistent hashing
   * easy scaling
-    * built-in configuration service in node servers
+    * built-in configuration service in nodes
-    * auto replication of configuration parameters among server nodes
+    * auto replication of configuration parameters among nodes
     * automatic (plug & play) configuration of existing nodes when a new node added into claster
-      * new node needs to know only one neigbour to start in the claster
+      * new node needs to know at least one neighbour in the claster.
+The added node and other nodes would be updated automatically after completing the claster configuration rebuild process.
-    * any change in configuration that set or discovered at any node, would be automatically replicated to other nodes in the claster (no need for master node)
+    * any change in the claster configuration that set or discovered (adding new node, failing existing nodes), would be automatically replicated to other nodes in the claster (no need for master node)
-    * clients receive changes in the configuration automatically
+    * clients receive configuration updates automatically
       * each client request includes a param with a config_id
-      * server node will analyze the received config_id and may respond to client with updated configuration if there is any change
+      * server node will analyze the received config_id and may respond to client with updated configuration if there is any need
     * each server node and client builds a weighted graph of nodes to optimize node/peer selection and other network operations.
 * caching
   * support for evictions (LRU)